-Learning to play the piano also requires discipline.
-You need to spend time and exert effort day in and day out to master the fingering of keys.
-Sometimes you need to spend lonely nights on your keyboards, trying to learn the intricate arrangement of notes of a musical piece.
-Yet, this should not daunt you from learning the piano.
-Instead, you need to take it as a challenge; for once, you’ve learned the basics of piano playing, everything else becomes a bit easy afterward.
+Learning to play the piano demands discipline.
+You need to put in time and effort daily to master the keys.
+Sometimes, you’ll spend lonely nights trying to learn a musical piece.
+Yet, this shouldn’t discourage you.
+Take it as a challenge because once you’ve grasped the basics, everything becomes easier.

 Basic Techniques to Learn How to Play the Keyboard